Why ADA for your Catholic homeschooling?

 ADA parents are kept informed by means of “at a glance” reports sent by email, or via the parent portal on our website.
 Gone is the guesswork of what the student’s grades are right now!
 The student also receives these reports (again, assuming you provided us his email address), and can also check his own grades anytime via the student portal.

 You can generate (or regenerate) free, customized lesson plans for the student, tailored to your family’s school year schedule.
 These plans are a very useful guide for the student’s daily sense of security and scheduling.

 Learn more about our free customized lesson plans.

 Advantage #4: Parents (and students) always know if the schedule is being met

-These lesson plans are not just a document sitting next to the student; they also represent a schedule which is stored in our system.
-We can thus keep both you and the student informed whether the student is keeping up with your family’s customized academic schedule.
-After all, a student could be doing straight-A work (all the answers are correct), but yet may be falling way behind.
+These lesson plans are not just a printed document for you and the student to reference; they also represent a schedule stored in our system.
+Because we have your desired schedule, we can help you and the student to meet that schedule.
+After all, a student could be doing straight-A work, yet may be falling way behind.
 (By the way, this academic schedule is set up when enrolling and creating the free lesson plans.
-If you did not set this up when enrolling, this is no problem since you can easily do so anytime via the parent portal.)
+If you did not set this up when enrolling, this is no problem – you can easily do so anytime via the parent portal.)

 Our academic progress reports also show you graphically whether the schedule is being met.